Julia Avita Mamaea: Family

 Julia Avita Mamaea was the second daughter of Julia Maesa, a powerful Roman woman of Syrian origin, and Syrian noble Gaius Julius Avitus Alexianus.
 She was a niece of empress Julia Domna, emperor Lucius Septimius Severus, and sister of Julia Soaemias Bassiana.
 She was born and raised in Emesa (modern Homs, Syria), where her family was very powerful.

 Julia's first husband was an unknown former consul who died.
 Her only undisputed child, Severus Alexander, whom she gave birth to on October 1, 208 in Arca Caesarea, may have been from this marriage instead of her second as Dio claimed.
-She then married her second husband, a Syrian promagistrate named Marcus Julius Gessius Marcianus from Arca Caesarea (Arqa in Lebanon).
+She then married her second husband, a Syrian promagistrate named Gessius Marcianus from Arca Caesarea (Arqa in Lebanon).
 She may have had a son named Marcus Julius Gessius Bassianus and a daughter named Theoclia with him.

 When her cousin, emperor Caracalla, was killed near Carrhae, Macrinus proclaimed himself emperor.
 Mamaea's mother Maesa and sister Soaemias organized a revolt against Macrinus to declare Soaemias' son, Varius Avitus Bassianus (Elagabalus), as emperor.
 As a response, Macrinus's camp killed a number of individuals with connections to Elagabalus, including Mamaea's husband Gessius, around 218.
 Julia provided education of her son Alexander, before his becoming emperor of Rome.
 Alexander thought much of his mother's advice and followed what she told him to do.